wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 3.0.9 =
+* Fixed problem where scan process can't get admin ID.
+* Fixed issue that caused permanent IP's to not be permanent.
+* Fixed SQL error when calculating if IP block has expired.
+* Fixed incorrect calling of is_404 that caused intermittent issues.
+* Fixed basedir warnings when scan tries to scan files it does not have access to.
+* Fixed warning and incorrect calculation of rows in DB.
+* Added ability to get IP from "HTTP_X_REAL_IP" header of a front-end proxy is sending it.
+* Fixed warning about HTTPS element not existing in getRequestedURL()
+* Fixed problem with paid vs free keys getting confused.
+* Fixed error with fetching vulnerability patterns.

 = 3.0.8 =
 * Fixed bug that caused "Could not get the administrator’s user ID.
 Scan can’t continue."